baldmaster/HsQML_baseconverter/HsQML-ByteConverter/README.md

 Simple exapmle of using QML with Haskell.
+Make sure you have "hsqml" package installed.
+Basic compiling: ghc -o yourFileName main.hs